MintonGroup/swiftest/README.md

 **whm_gr_test**

 This example demonstrates the functionality of general relativity in Swiftest WHM.
 It can be found in the ```/swiftest/examples/whm_gr_test``` directory.
 It is intended to be run using the WHM integrator.
-Because the SyMBA integrator is built upon the HELIO integrator, which is in turn built upon the WHM integrator, GR can also be used in SyMBA.
+Because the SyMBA integrator is built upon the HELIO integrator, which is in turn built upon the WHM integrator, GR is also available in SyMBA.

 ---